 “Yes, you heard correctly,” Bolton confirms.

 “Vincent Pierce’s daughter?”
-Christophe clarifies.
+Christopher clarifies.

 “Exactly.
 Diana Pierce.
 The daughter of one of the country’s most influential men.”